milannzz/Youtube-Downloader/README.md

 Simple tools that lets you download videos from Youtube.

 How to use -
-1. Copy Youtube Video URl.
+1. Copy Youtube Video URL.
-2. Paste Video URl.
+2. Paste Video URL.
 3. Choose save loacation ( optional) - By Default video goes to Downloads Folder
 4. Click Download.
 5. Enjoy your Video :)